 - Limited access.
-You won’t be able to access the money in your account unless you’re willing to pay a penalty.
+With the exception of no-penalty CDs, you can’t access your money unless you’re willing to pay a penalty.

-How to compare money market accounts vs. CDs
+How to compare money market vs. CD accounts

 When comparing your options, consider these factors that could affect how you save:

 - Interest rates.
 You’ll generally earn higher interest rates with CDs, but consider whether that extra interest is worth restricted access to your money.

 - Deposit requirements.
 Money market accounts generally have higher deposit requirements than CDs, though they can vary significantly.

 - Features.
 While CDs generally have higher interest rates, they won’t offer perks and benefits like money market accounts might.

 - Fees.
 CDs don’t typically have fees, whereas money market accounts could have service fees, overdraft charges, excess withdrawal fees and more.

 - Access.
 Money market accounts offer far more access than certificates of deposit.

 - Security.
 Both of these accounts are eligible for FDIC deposit insurance, but only if the issuing bank is covered.